ToshioCP/Gtk4-tutorial/gfm/sec9.md

 - Add a backslash before each double quote.
 - Add double quotes at the left and right of the string in each line.

+Or, if you have `jq` installed, you can use `jq -R < tfe3.ui` to do the quoting and escaping for you.

 ### Gresource

 A Gresource is similar to a string, except that a Gresource is compressed binary data, not text data.